 Don’t Believe Your Thoughts

-There’s a phrase among meditation teachers (I’m not sure who first coined it, but I first heard it from Tara Brach): “Don’t believe your thoughts.
+There’s a phrase among meditation teachers (I first heard it from Tara Brach): “Don’t believe your thoughts.
 Don’t believe your thoughts.
 Don’t believe your thoughts.”

 The vast majority of the time, negative or painful emotions arise when I’m believing my thoughts (“I really messed that up.”
 “She’s ignoring me.”
 “I should be more compassionate.”).
 And often, those thoughts are that something should be different than it is.
 Except, it’s not.
 It doesn’t matter what we think should be; arguing with reality is a path to pain.